PowerBringer/practice-game-of-life-odin/README.md

 # practice-game-of-life-odin

-Project -> very naive implementation of Conway's Game of Life in Odin language.
-No multithreading/simd/segmentation etc. used.
+Conway's Game of Life implementation in Odin lang.

-To run simply type: `path/to/odin run .` in project root.
+Simple parallilization is used to speed up cell's next generation status calculation.

+Build: `odin build main.odin -out:gol.exe -o:aggressive -file`

+If you do not have Odin lang compiler -> use "gol.exe".

-Checked on Windows 11 only (made with "dev-2024-02" version).
+Checked on Windows 11 only (made with "dev-2024-03:d325c8ad2" version).

 ![showcase](showcase.gif)